Pregnancy Care

 What Defines a High-Risk Pregnancy?

-A pregnancy is considered high-risk when there are conditions or factors that raise the chances of complications that could affect the mother, the developing fetus, or both.
+A pregnancy is considered high-risk when there are conditions or factors that raise the chances of complications which could affect the mother, the developing fetus, or both.
 These factors can be present before pregnancy begins, can develop during pregnancy, or may relate to issues with the current pregnancy itself.

 Common Risk Factors